.jpg)

 5. Shell/tank

-The bypass valve allows water to be directed to various spa circuits.
-Although it is sturdy, it can wear out over time or show slight leaks if handled frequently.
-Fortunately, these situations are generally easy to correct when detected early.
+The diverter valve directs water to the spa’s various circuits.
+Although it is a durable component, it can wear over time or develop minor leaks if it is used frequently.
+Fortunately, these issues are usually easy to fix when detected early.

 7. The control panel

-The control panel is the interface located at the top of the spa.
-It is from this that we start the pumps and adjust the water temperature.
-Although it is an electronic element, it is designed to be weather resistant and rarely has major problems.
+The control panel is the interface located on the top edge of the spa.
+It is used to start the pumps and adjust the water temperature.
+Although it is an electronic component, it is designed to withstand the elements and rarely causes major problems.

 8. Plumbing/pipework

-Spa plumbing consists of a series of PVC pipes that connect the jets, filters, and circulation elements of the spa.
-If the hot tub is not used in winter, it is essential to empty all pipes thoroughly and to protect the spa from any water coming in.
+A spa’s plumbing consists of a network of PVC pipes connecting the jets, filters, and circulation components.
+If the spa is not used during the winter, it is essential to drain all the pipes thoroughly and protect the spa from any water intrusion.

-Draining allows water to be evacuated from the spa during maintenance or wintering.
-Although it is simple in its operation, it must be tightly closed after use in order to avoid any loss of water.
+The drain allows water to be emptied from the spa during maintenance or winterization.
+Although simple in design, it must be closed properly after use to prevent water loss.

-The frame and the cladding constitute the external structure of the spa.
-They support the tank and protect the internal components from the elements.
-Over time, exposure to humidity, sunlight, and temperature changes can cause materials to deteriorate.
+The frame and cabinet make up the spa’s outer structure.
+They support the shell and protect the internal components from the elements.
+Over time, exposure to moisture, sunlight, and temperature changes can cause these materials to deteriorate.

 11. Control box

-The control box is located under the hot tub.
-It contains the electronic card, the fuses and the main electrical components: it is the real “brain” of the spa.
-The sensors transmit information continuously to it in order to regulate the temperature and protect the system.
+The control box is located beneath the spa.
+It houses the circuit board, fuses, and main electrical components, making it the true “brain” of the spa.
+Sensors continuously send it information so it can regulate the temperature and protect the system.

-In the event of overheating, freezing, or lack of water, the box can automatically shut down the hot tub to avoid damage.
-However, in winter, a prolonged shutdown can cause major damage to the pumps, water heater or pipes if the water freezes.
+In the event of overheating, freezing, or low water levels, the control box can automatically shut the spa down to prevent damage.
+However, during winter, a prolonged shutdown can lead to major damage to the pumps, heater, or plumbing if the water freezes.

-Fortunately, as these components do not contain water, they themselves are rarely damaged during a frost episode.
+Fortunately, since these components do not contain water, the control box itself is rarely damaged during a freezing event.

 12.Water Heater/Heater

-The water heater uses the most energy and its lifespan is often affected by external factors such as electrical overloads.
-Indeed, electrical repairs after breakdowns are sometimes very demanding on the water heater and when it is worn out, sometimes after only 4-5 years, it sends a stop signal to the control unit.
+The heater is one of the spa’s biggest energy consumers, and its lifespan is often affected by external factors such as electrical surges.
+When electrical failures occur, repairs can sometimes place significant strain on the heater and shorten its service life; in many cases, a worn heater begins failing after only 4 to 5 years and sends a shutdown signal to the control box.
+As long as freezing is not present, this is usually manageable.

 13. Air Blower/blower